cmtchssn/Dissertation/README.md

 ### Jesse Meeting 011
 What the hell am I doing?
 How would you go about writing music for this scene?
 Looped playback seems tedious and uninteresting.
 Single sample playback sounds like too much work for the performer.
 Should I focus on rhythmic themes, harmonic ideas, drones, or what?

-Triggers, different sizes, speeds that cause playback to specific Dn's.
+Triggers, different sizes, speeds that cause playback to specific D*n*'s.
 Use terrains to lead objects to beat areas.
 Chaotic oscillating planes?
 Save scenes as recordings to pull up later for performing/composing/editing.

 Make a registry that holds every object in the scene, and devise a way to tell any object based on any parameter to play.